rackspace/runway/docs/source/cfngin/blueprints.rst

 Traditionally :ref:`Blueprints <term-blueprint>` are built using troposphere_, but that is not absolutely necessary.

 Making your own should be easy, and you can take a lot of examples from `Runway blueprints`_.
-In the end, all that is required is that the :ref:`Blueprint <term-blueprint>` is a subclass of ``runway.cfngin.blueprints.base`` and it have the following methods:
+In the end, all that is required is that the :ref:`Blueprint <term-blueprint>` is a subclass of ``r4y.cfngin.blueprints.base`` and it have the following methods:

 .. code-block:: python